What is branding?

 Branding creates customer and employee loyalty

 If your product or service meets or exceeds the expectations of a consumer, then good, clear branding can lead to long term sales and customer loyalty.
-But, similar to how a consumer likes to invest its money into a brand they believe in and stand behind, employees are often found to be more productive and confident in the time they invest in a business when they understand what they are apart of.
+But, similar to how a consumer likes to invest their money into a brand they believe in and stand behind, employees are often found to be more productive and confident in the time they invest in a business when they understand what they are a part of.